Rain (2008 film): Production

-Rain was the first film to be directed by Maria Gowan, who raised the US$1 million budget through Bahamian investors.
+Rain was the first film to be directed by Maria Govan, who raised the US$1 million budget through Bahamian investors.
 It was also one of the first features to be produced entirely in the Bahamas (the first being "Filthy Rich Gangster"), which had long been a filming location for the James Bond films among other efforts.
 Govan's film was shot during four weeks on three different islands of the Bahamas, including New Providence and Eleuthera; filming also took place in New York City.

 Release

 In early September 2008, Rain received its world premiere at the Toronto International Film Festival.
 On December 4, 2008, it became the opening selection of the 2008 Bahamas International Film Festival.

 Rain was released on DVD in the U.S. on July 27, 2010.

 Reception

 When the film was shown at the Toronto Film Festival, Alissa Simon of Variety said: "Displaying an eye for composition, helmer Govan (who spent two years observing a crack house for docu Where I’m From: HIV and AIDS in the Bahamas), knows her milieu — essentially the antithesis of Bahamian tourist-board images.
 Martina Radwan’s gritty lensing and Denise Hudson’s detailed production design provide ample support."
 She, however, commented on "the script's melodramatic cliches and some weak supporting [performances]".